mpoffald/sharpy/docs/development.rst

 Create Account
 ==============

-Go to the `GetCheddar <https://getcheddar.com>`_ website and click on the "sign up" link at the top right corner of the page to create account.
+Go to the `Cheddar <https://getcheddar.com>`_ website and click on the "sign up" link at the top right corner of the page to create an account.
 Their free account should give you everything you need to work on sharpy.
 Once you have completed Cheddar's sign-up form you will need to wait for a confirmation email.